movewp3/microservice-security-autoconfiguration/README.md

 ## Contributing

-Merge requests are welcome.
+Pull requests are welcome.
 In order to make sure that your change can be easily merged, please follow these steps:

 * Develop your changes in a feature branch named `feature/...`
 * Base your feature branch on `master`
-* Open your merge request against `master`
+* Open your pull request against `master`
 * Don't forget to implement tests

 In case of any questions, feel open an issue in this project to discuss intended changes upfront.